Facebook

 Safety Features

 Strapping your child in is a must for their safety.
-The front stroller seat has a five-point harness and the rear bench seat a three-point harness.
+The front stroller seat has a five-point harness, and a three-point harness is fitted on the bench seat.

-There is a foot-operated rear brake, making it easy to stop at the edge of a sidewalk.
+The foot-operated rear brake makes it easy to stop at the edge of a sidewalk.

 Convenience Features

-Life out and about with two kids can be a challenge.
+We know that outings with multiple kids can be a challenge.
 This stroller has features to make your life easier.
-There is a large storage area beneath the seat and a parent tray with cup holders and covered compartment for a phone or keys.
+There is a large storage area beneath the seat and a parent tray with cup holders and a covered compartment for a phone or keys.

 The child’s tray has a snack area and cup holders.
 It is also a swing-away design, making it easy to get your little one in and out of the stroller seat.